cms-dev/cms/docs/Installation.rst

 .. sourcecode:: bash

-    sudo usermod -a -G cmsuser
+    sudo usermod -a -G cmsuser <your user>

 You can verify to be in the group by issuing the command: